A Deligne conjecture for prestacks: Introduction

 \section{Introduction}

 In his famous 1993 letter, Deligne conjectured that the Gerstenhaber-structure of Hochschild cohomology for associative algebras lifts to an $\E2$-structure on the Hochschild complex, that is, the complex is an algebra over a dg operad homotopy equivalent to the chain little disks operad $\Disk$ \cite{deligneletter, gerstenhaber1963, cohenladamay1976}.
-The many solutions proposed \cite{mccluresmith2002, kontsevichsoibelmandeligne, tamarkin1998, bergerfresse2004, bataninberger2009, voronov, kaufmann2007} factor through Gerstenhaber and Voronov's explicit Homotopy G-structure on the complex \cite{gerstenhabervoronov}, that is, they construct a dg operad $\mathcal{G}$ homotopy equivalent to $\Disk$ and a morphism from $\mathcal{G} \longrightarrow \HG$ where $\HG$ is the dg operad encoding Homotopy G-algebras. \\
+The many solutions proposed \cite{mccluresmith2002, kontsevichsoibelmandeligne, tamarkin1998, bergerfresse2004, bataninberger2009, voronov, kaufmann2007} factor through Gerstenhaber and Voronov's explicit Homotopy G-structure on the complex \cite{gerstenhabervoronov}, that is, they construct a dg operad $\mathcal{G}$ homotopy equivalent to $\Disk$ and a quasi-isomorphism $\mathcal{G} \stackrel{\sim}\longrightarrow \HG$ where $\HG$ is the dg operad encoding Homotopy G-algebras. \\

 In this paper we are interested in an analog of the Deligne conjecture for prestacks.
 In this setting, {similar to the Hochschild complex for associative algebras,} the Gerstenhaber--Schack complex $\mathbf{C}_{\mathsf{GS}}(\mathbb A)$ for a prestack $\mathbb A$ controls the deformations of $\mathbb A$ {and its homology carries a Gerstenhaber algebra structure \cite{gerstenhaberschack1, lowenvandenberghCCT, DVL}}.
-Our main result is an explicit solution of the Deligne conjecture for prestacks lifting the Gerstenhaber algebra structure to the level of the complex. \begin{theorem}[Theorem \ref{thmmodel}] { We construct a dg operad $\TwQuilt$ that is quasi-isomorphic to both $\HG$ and $\Disk$ and which admits an explicit combinatorial description.} \end{theorem}
+Our main result is an explicit solution of the Deligne conjecture for prestacks lifting the Gerstenhaber algebra structure to the level of the complex. \begin{constr}[Theorem \ref{thmmodel}] { There is a dg operad $\TwQuilt$ that is quasi-isomorphic to both $\HG$ and $\Disk$ and which admits an explicit combinatorial description.} \end{constr} \begin{theorem}[Theorem \ref{thmaction}] {Given a prestack $\mathbb A$, there is an action of $\TwQuilt$ on its Gerstenhaber--Schack complex $\mathbf{C}_{\mathsf{GS}}(\mathbb A)$ inducing a Gerstenhaber algebra structure on Gerstenhaber--Schack cohomology $\mathbf{H}_{\mathsf{GS}}(\mathbb A)$.} \end{theorem} We point out that the abstract existence of solutions of the Deligne conjecture for prestacks can be deduced via homotopy transfer (see Remark 4.3).
+On the other hand, our solution (the first \emph{explicit} one) has both practical and conceptual advantages.
+Conceptually, $\TwQuilt$ is a $2$-dimensional analog of $\HG$ which has proven to take up a central role in the classical Deligne conjecture (see above).